mattdillham/Final-Project/README.md

 Slack messages were sent throughout the day.

 # Sunday November 1rst
 Greg, Sebastian and Dillon all met on a Zoom call with Luke for office hours from around 12-1:38pm.
-A Zoom call started around 6pm and lasted until --pm all team members were present.
+A Zoom call started around 6pm and lasted until 7:20pm all team members were present.

 # Responsibility Breakdown Segment 2
 # Dillon- Github, data cleaning and dashboard